scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver, or spell attack against this target adds 4 Terrible dice to their rolls.

-***Innate Magic.*** This creature has a natural affinity for magic and does not require a codex.
-They can cast spells at will using 7/1/1 for their spellcasting rolls, but cannot upcast them.
+***Innate Magic.*** This creature does not require a codex to cast spells.
+They cast all spells at 7th level using 7/1/1 as their spellcasting roll, and cannot cast more than 7 times per long rest.
+They know the spells _Barrier, Counter Spell, Fire Shell, Haste, Starfall, Enchantment, Suggestion, True Sight, Forcewave, Power Word: Harm, Mass Fireball_.

 ***Iron Sensitivity.*** This creature has _Vulnerability_ 1 to physical damage dealt by iron weapons.

+***Magic Resistance.*** This creature adds 2 critical successes to defense and saving throws against magic.

 **Actions**

 ***Infallible Beauty.*** *Special, Reaction, Once per turn:* 2 AP, Range 5, 5/0/2/0/0</br>Can be used when a creature in range attempts to make an attack against the Archfey.
 The creature makes a Charisma save against this attack.
 On fail they are overcome by the Archfey's beauty and the attack fails.
 Until the end of their next turn they are unable to take a hostile action against the Archfey.
 Succeeding against this attack makes you immune to it for 24 hours.

-***Feyblade.*** *Melee Attack:* 3 AP, 5/1/1/0/0</br>Deals 1/1 in slashing damage, adding 0/1 in force damage on a critical.
+***Feyblade.*** *Melee Attack:* 3 AP, 7/1/1/0/0</br>Deals 1/1 in slashing damage, adding 0/2 in force damage on a critical.

-***Spellcasting.*** This creature knows the following spells: _Barrier, Counter Spell, Fire Shell, Haste, Starfall, Enchantment, Suggestion, True Sight, Forcewave, Power Word: Harm, Mass Fireball_
 ___

 ### Giants